su-linterhell/School_District_Analysis/README.md

 #### Bottom 5 Schools
 ![bottom5_schools](Resources/bottom5_schools.png)
 The top 5 bottom schools are all district schools.
+The budget for the top and bottom 5 school really varies, with a lot of the top 5 schools having a smaller budget than the bottom 5 schools.
+Existing budgets may not describe test scores.
+However, there could be a difference in how charter and district schools are ran which impacts test scores.